Technology has come a long way in the last ten years, making it easier than ever for you to capture high-quality photos on the road.

 Large Size: Big and bulky, and the lens is heavy.

-Quality: DSLRs win hands down when it comes to photo quality.
+Quality: DSLRs win hands down for photo quality.
 If you want to take professional images, you'll need a DSLR.
 There's no way to beat the quality of a real lens.

-Zoom: With a full-sized DSLR camera, you'll likely have much better options for zooming in on a subject.
+Zoom: With a full-sized DSLR camera, you'll likely have much better zoom options for a subject.

 Point and Shoot

-Cheap Price: Mid-ranged point and shoot cameras can be purchased for $100 – $200, and add a little more money, and you'll have a top-of-the-line point and shoot.
+Cheap Price: Mid-range point-and-shoot cameras can be purchased for $100 - $200; add a little more money, and you'll have a top-of-the-line point-and-shoot.

-Size: The small size of a point and shoot camera makes it convenient to carry anywhere and shoot photos without drawing too much attention to yourself.
+Size: The small size of a point-and-shoot camera makes it easy to carry and shoot photos without drawing too much attention.

 Quality: For many purposes, it will take good-quality photos.
 However, pictures lack depth, color range, and the ability to focus on specific subjects.